 I ask my readers to speak to their High School Physics teachers to learn about Pencil-in-Water illusion.
-Man including ‘Jeevan Mukt’ has no choice other than perceiving the Pencil as bent at Water-Air Interphase.
-Man may control his thoughts, feelings, and desires to empty his mind of all its contents.
-Yet, man cannot overcome the power of light rays generates optical illusion.
-Similarly, man may attain “NIRVANA” and yet has no choice other than experiencing Aging formulated by Eternal Law of Aging.
-Man lives as if life is operated by an Inner Clock that measures time as intervals between Light and Darkness while Sun shines all the time.
-Reality of Sun does not operate life for life is ‘conditioned’.
-Man cannot use artificial lighting or illumination to avoid consequences of Aging.
-Man experiences aging process because of Rotational Spin of Earth while man lives blissfully ignorant of Earth’s Motion.
+The man including ‘Jeevan Mukt’ has no choice other than perceiving the Pencil as bent at Water-Air Interphase.
+The man may control his thoughts, feelings, and desires to empty his mind of all its contents.
+Yet, the man cannot overcome the power of light rays that may generate an optical illusion.
+Similarly, the man may attain “NIRVANA” and yet has no choice other than experiencing Aging formulated by Eternal Law of Aging.
+The man lives as if life is operated by an Inner Clock that measures time as intervals between Light and Darkness while Sun shines all the time.
+The reality of Sun does not operate life for life is ‘conditioned’.
+The man cannot use artificial lighting or illumination to avoid the consequences of Aging.
+The man experiences aging process because of the Rotational Spin of Earth while the man lives blissfully ignorant of Earth’s Motion.

 Ann Arbor, MI 48104-4162 USA

 “Says Nanak, the Divine Light has dawned within my mind; I have obtained the state of Nirvana. ||4||4||125||” Guru Arjan